kibyegn/git-guide/README.md

     $ git pull remote_repo branchname
 Note: what 'git pull' does in the background is 'git fetch' and then 'git merge'

+To list all branches in the remote branch

+    $ git ls-remote remote_repo

 ## Branching
 Create a local branch.